UPPMAX/ticket_296259/README.md

 java -jar $PICARD ValidateSamFile --INPUT user_filename.bam
 ```

+We found out the BAM file was not a binary file at all!
+Instead, it was a text file in the same format as `samtools view` gives.

-- [ ] What is the history of the BAM file?
+- [/] What is the history of the BAM file?
 Goal: reproduce problem on public BAM file

+The user will send me here script

-- [ ] I've creates an Issue at VarTrix: [Help find problematic file with error 'Failed to seek to offset'](https://github.com/10XGenomics/vartrix/issues/124)
+- [x] I've creates an Issue at VarTrix: [Help find problematic file with error 'Failed to seek to offset'](https://github.com/10XGenomics/vartrix/issues/124)

+Not needed.

-- [ ] Decide upon plan
+- [x] Decide upon plan

+    - User sends script and subsetted BAM file before 14:00
+    - Richel works on the fix
+    - Next meeting: Tuesday Aug 6th 14:00

 ### Solution